 QoE Measurement Collection deactivation permanently stops all or some of QoE measurement collection jobs towards a UE, resulting in the release of the corresponding QoE measurement configuration(s) in the UE.

-X.3 QoE Measurement Configuration Aspects
+The UE reports QoE measurements to the NG-RAN node in uplink RRC message.
+The NG-RAN node transmits the QoE report and corresponding QoE Reference ID and QoE Session Reference ID to the MCE.

-X.3.1 RAN overload QoE handling
+X.3 RAN overload QoE handling

 QoE Measurement Collection pause/resume procedure is used to pause/resume the reporting for all QoE reports or pause/resume QoE reporting per QoE configuration in a UE in case of RAN overload.